juk0de/mtf2json/README.md

 ## Why mtf2json?

 MegaMek is a great project, but the MTF format is difficult to work with.
-It is not standardized, and there is no official specification (at least none that I could find).
+It is not standardized and there is no official specification (at least none that I could find).
 Additionally, MTF files do not contain all the information required to create an actual record sheet.